TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Ensured pointer does not move irratically if no controller is plugged in
+ * Added code to include PS2.0 and CONTROLLER HINT files to a final build
  * Added new level called CANDLE.FPM which demonstrates candle and alienglobe
  * Finished off DECAL BASED PARTICLE support inside DECALSPEC.TXT (alienglobe)
  * Added extra functionality to add DECAL MODE 7 (particle fragments), used for candle flame/fire/etc